Besides the bipolar's outrageous behavior, there's a despair lurking.; being a "dis"

-Manic-depression is a terminology that is too austere, too grave, and serious for me.
+Manic depression is a terminology that is too austere, too grave, and serious for me.
 It feels cold and clinical.
-It smells of hospital.
+It smells of a hospital.
 For me, the term paints images of white straight jackets and white walls in a ward where attendant men in white suits do their best to restrain some overwrought individual, flailing and scratching and screaming, doing harm to themselves and anyone within reach.
-It is such a vivid image--I cannot remember if it was from an old black and white film noire I had seen, or if it were a hazy recollection of my own past.
+It is such a vivid image--I cannot remember if it was from an old black-and-white film noir I had seen, or if it were a hazy recollection of my own past.
 I grew up on Hitchcock, so it's hard for me to say.

 I agree with George Carlin's analysis that we as a people tend to ease away the harshness of words associated with harsh things.
 He explains how the "shell shock" of World War I went through various changes until we came to know it as "Post Traumatic Stress Disorder or Syndrome."
 Now it has a tidy and politically acceptable term to cover it.
 It sounds less messy than the graphic previous version called shell shock.
 You can even call it PSTS, or PSTD, and obliterate any notion of the meaning.
 However, to paraphrase Carlin, it's still fucking shell shock.